Q. Are there age restrictions on car hire in Corsica?

 What information is needed per passenger?

-- Passport number, issue and expiry date and country of issue
+- Passport number, issue date and expiry date.

 When is the information required by?